 Here’s an example that illustrates the generous tax advantages of a charitable remainder trust (CRT).
 Fred and Irma, ages 72 and 73, are planning to retire next year but need a steady stream of income.
-About 15 years ago they purchased stock in Microsoft for $20,000, and now it is worth approximately $500,000.
-The stock pays no dividends, so they would like to sell it and then purchase corporate bonds with the proceeds.
-Upon their deaths they would then like the remaining funds to go to their favorite charity.
+About 30 years ago they purchased stock in Microsoft for $20,000, and now it is worth approximately $500,000.
+The stock pays a small dividend, so they would like to sell it and then purchase corporate bonds with the proceeds.
+Upon their deaths, they would then like the remaining funds to go to their favorite charity.

 Al is a contributing author of the book 21st Century Wealth (Esperti Peterson Institute, Denver, 2000), and has written numerous articles on the subject of estate planning.
 Contact Alan Orlowsky by email or call 847-325-5559.